Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 • The inbox UI needs visual improvement

-• I have noticed that you cannot download CSV file after filtering the emails with tags
+• I have noticed that you cannot download a CSV file after filtering the emails with tags

 For businesses already relying on Zendesk for customer service, sales, or marketing, adding Zendesk’s knowledge base means extending their capability to provide self-service options that customers can access directly, which helps reduce ticket volumes and improve customer satisfaction by enabling users to find answers quickly and independently.